Simplicial model structures on pro-categories: The dual model structure on Pro(C)

 \section{The dual model structure on \texorpdfstring{$\Pro(\bfC)$}{Pro(C)}}

 A model structure on $\bfE$ also gives rise to a model structure on $\bfE^{op}$, where the fibrations (cofibrations) of $\bfE^{op}$ are the cofibrations (fibrations, respectively) of $\bfE$.
 In particular, $\bfE$ is cofibrantly generated if and only if $\bfE^{op}$ is fibrantly generated.
 Since $\Pro(\bfC) \simeq \Ind(\bfC^{op})^{op}$, this implies that if $\bfC$ is the dual of a cofibration test category, then $\Pro(\bfC)$ admits a fibrantly generated simplicial model structure.
 We explicitly dualize the main definition and result of \autoref{sec:IndCompletedModelStructure} in this section, and then discuss a few examples of such fibrantly generated simplicial model structures on pro-categories.
 Again, we work with $\s\Set$ endowed with either the Joyal or the Kan-Quillen model structure.

-Recall from \autoref{ssec:ProAndIndCategories} that by a \emph{finitely cotensored} simplicial category, we mean a simplicial category $\bfC$ that has cotensors by finite simplicial sets which moreover commute with all finite limits that exist in $\bfC$.
-As explained in \autoref{ssec:ProAndIndCategories}, if $\bfC$ is small, finitely cotensored and admits all finite limits, then the simplicial category $\Pro(\bfC)$ is tensored, cotensored, complete and cocomplete.
+We say that a simplicial category $\bfC$ is \emph{finitely cotensored} if $\bfC^{op}$ is finitely tensored in the sense of \autoref{definition:FinitelyTensored}.
+Explicitly, this means that $\bfC$ admits finite limits and cotensors by finite simplicial sets, and that these commute with each other.
+As explained in \autoref{ssec:ProAndIndCategories}, if $\bfC$ is a small simplicial category that is finitely cotensored, then the simplicial category $\Pro(\bfC)$ is tensored, cotensored, complete and cocomplete.